DamianPyCoder/Program___ReactJS_ElectronJS___SpotifyClon/README.md

 # HONIDA WAVE MUSIC PLAYER
 ## 1. Description.
 Spotify clone built with React, Electron, and Firebase, where both user information and library content (songs, albums, and artists) will be hosted.
+All of this with clean code, best practices, and component reuse.

 It features a registration and login system.